cloudmesh-community/sp20-516-233/proposal.md

 ## Abstract

-We introduce a network architecture using MQTT services to
+We introduce a network architecture using MQTT services to send sensor data from an environmental robot boat to various cloud AI services.

-## Evaluate Messaging Protocols
+## Evaluating Messaging Protocols

 ## Evaluating Messaging Toolkits